-Editor’s note: A Lookout View is the opinion of our Community Voices opinion section, written by our editorial board, which consists of Community Voices Editor Jody K. Biehl and Lookout Founder Ken Doctor.
+Editor’s note: A Lookout View is the opinion of our Community Voices opinion section, written by Community Voices Editor Jody K. Biehl and Lookout Founder Ken Doctor.
 Our goal is to connect the dots we see in the news and offer a bigger-picture view — all intended to see Santa Cruz County meet the challenges of the day and to shine a light on issues we believe must be on the public agenda.
 These views are distinct and independent from the work of our newsroom and its reporting.

 Perhaps you, too, were shocked.

 It’s 2022 and our local agricultural giants are still spraying pesticides — many of which are classified as carcinogenic — next to Watsonville schools.
 The map Lookout ran told the story almost by itself.

 It highlighted the agricultural fields that agricultural companies, including Reiter Affiliated and other companies that grow for Driscoll’s, spray with highly restricted pesticides annually (particularly during the planting months of August through November) and their proximity to 10 Watsonville schools.